 Does Getting Dental Implants Hurt?

-At Whitinsville Family Dentistry, patient happiness and comfort is our top priority, which is why we will ensure that you’re numb and relaxed before beginning.
+At Whitinsville Family Dentistry, patient comfort is our top priority, which is why we will ensure that you’re numb and relaxed before beginning.
 We even offer sedation dentistry for a deeper sense of calm.
-You may hear about the surgical process and automatically assume that it’s painful, however patients who have gotten dental implants relate the procedure to a simple tooth extraction.
+You may hear about the surgical process and automatically assume that it’s painful.
+However, patients who have gotten dental implants relate the procedure to a simple tooth extraction.
 Plus, the jawbone doesn’t contain very many pain-sensing nerves, which is one of the reasons why dental implant procedures are much more comfortable than you may expect.

 Will My Insurance Cover Dental Implants?

 When considering dental implants, cost is usually a factor, and you’re probably wondering about your insurance coverage.
-Unfortunately, most dental insurance plans do not cover implants, however this will vary on a case by case basis.
-Usually, parts of the process may be covered such as the consultation, but this will all depend on your plan.
+Unfortunately, most dental insurance plans do not cover implants.
+However, this will vary on a case-by-case basis.
+Usually, certain parts of the process may be covered, such as the consultation, but this will all depend on your plan.
 Our front desk staff is experienced in maximizing insurance coverage while minimizing your own cost.